 Spinal injuries overwhelm victims with severe chronic pain, numbness and tingling, paralysis and even death.
-If you are dealing with such injuries, you must speak with a highly-skilled Los Angeles spinal injury attorney as soon as possible after the accident.
+If you are dealing with such injuries, you must speak with a highly-skilled Los Angeles spinal cord injury attorney as soon as possible after the accident.

 As one of the most vital organs in the human body, a spinal injury can increase the risk of sustained physical and psychological trauma and require extensive long-term medical care.
 Approximately 50 percent of all spinal cord injuries that occur in the United States each year are the result of a car accident; however, injuries also result from slip and falls, workplace accidents, dangerous conditions, hazardous property, defective products or unsuitable working conditions.
 In these instances, negligence is usually at play, and the negligent party will likely be required to compensate victims for their financial and physical suffering.
 Working with a Los Angeles spinal injury attorney will ensure that the appropriate steps are taken to help you recover from your losses.